w3cping/blog-posts/adding-permissions.md

    Asking users to give permission to a piece of data they don't understand is not helpful.
 (Acronyms definitely fall into this category.)
 If the resource provides the site with a capability similar to some other resource or sensor, then there are reasons to consider this the same permission.

    Consider also what can be inferred by access to a sensor or piece of personal data that may not be generally obvious.
+Put yourself in the shoes of a malicious actor to consider the range of possible mis-uses of a feature.
 Research has shown: that accelerometer data might reveal the contents of typing; that light sensors might reveal activity on other devices; that photo files often include invisible geolocation metadata.

 4. What is the duration and persistence of your permission?